Research & Innovation

 Mitochondria also play a critical role in neurogenesis, the process by which neural stem cells proliferate and differentiate into new neurons (Scaini et al., 2021).
 Numerous studies have shown that the mitochondrial genome and mitochondrial proteins are necessary for neuronal differentiation.

 Mitochondria are cellular organelles involved in a number of biological processes, playing a key role in maintaining neuronal homeostasis.
 They are involved in energy production, ROS metabolism, calcium homeostasis, apoptosis, synaptic plasticity, and neurogenesis, modulating neuronal activity and preventing neuronal damage (Scaini et al., 2021).
-In mood disorders, mitochondrial dysfunction leads to impaired cellular homeostasis with dysregulation of these mechanisms.
+In mood disorders, mitochondrial dysfunction leads to impaired cellular homeostasis, resulting in the dysregulation of these mechanisms.

 In short, research on the role of mitochondria in mood disorders is a rapidly expanding field.
 Current evidence suggests that mitochondrial dysfunction may play a key role in the etiology of these disorders (Scaini et al., 2021).